jarviscanada/jarvis_data_eng_NarimanAlimuradov/linux_sql/README.md

 ![Architecture](assets/architecture.png)

 ## What do the scripts do?
-This project consists of five key scripts:
+This project consists of five key scripts, as well as a Linux **crontab** for periodic data collection:

 **psql_docker.sh**
 > Shell script that is used to create, start, or stop the PostgreSQL Docker container.
 A username and password must be passed if creating the container.